top of page

 Across centuries, members of the House of Bohuš — particularly those from the Beharovská (Behárfalva) branch — have contributed meaningfully to legal scholarship, historical inquiry, diplomacy, and cultural preservation.

-This legacy of principled thought and public service has carried the family across generations and nations, finding expression in the law courts of Central Europe, the lecture halls of universities, and the cultural institutions of modern Slovakia.
+This legacy of principled thought and public service has carried the family across generations and nations, finding expression in the law courts of Central Europe, the lecture halls of universities, and the cultural institutions.

-Influence was not sought through power, but through presence.
+Influence was not sought through power, but through presence — through standing for principles that safeguard others.

 Notable Figures from the Beharovská Branch